jgarciagalvez/al-papone-2D/docs/L2_SystemDesign/modules/M_GameManager.md

 # L2 Module: GameManager

 The `GameManager` is the application's central orchestrator.
-It manages the high-level game state and controls the lifecycle of primary `System` modules.
+It manages the high-level game state and controls the lifecycle of primary `System` modules using a hardcoded state machine.
+Its logic is imperative and explicit, built around a central `switch` statement to handle state transitions.

 The authoritative definition of all game states and their valid transitions is located in `docs/L1_ProjectOverview/L1_HighLevelFlow.md`.
 This document specifies the `GameManager`'s responsibilities within each of those states.